PERQ: Operating systems

 Developed by the Royal Signals and Radar Establishment, FLEX was implemented in microcode and similar to other early workstation systems such as Lisp machines, UCSD Pascal or Modula-2, except that the language of choice was ALGOL 68.
+To support capability-based addressing and to implement the same system architecture on the PERQ as that featured in an earlier implementation, PerqFlex employed a different instruction set to Q-code, augmenting the stack machine paradigm with a single "universal register" used by many instructions to reference data to be used as operands, potentially in combination with stack-resident data.

 Compilers

-ICL and 3RCC contracted with the Edinburgh Regional Computing Center (ERCC) over 1981-1982 to supply an optimised Fortran77 compiler.
+ICL and 3RCC contracted with the Edinburgh Regional Computing Center (ERCC) over 1981-1982 to supply an optimised FORTRAN 77 compiler.
 This also resulted in an Imp compiler being created, as the F77 compiler from the ERCC was written in Imp.
 The ERCC compilers generated Q-Code.
 By 1987, maintenance of the PERQ compiler suite had been taken over by a commercial spin-off group of ex-ERCC employees, Edinburgh Portable Compilers Ltd (EPCL).

+The Royal Signals and Radar Establishment developed an Ada compiler for the PERQ 2 running the Flex environment.
+Flex on the PERQ employed its own instruction set, and a compiler for ALGOL 68RS had already been delivered for hardware previously designed to support this instruction set.

 Applications

 Spy third party text editor from 1983 running on a PERQ workstation at Bletchley Park in 2013.

 The PERQ was a popular early graphical workstation; therefore, it helped spawn many early third-party applications that took advantage of the graphical user interface and bitmapped graphics.
 Intran (around 1982) produced a pioneering graphical program suite called MetaForm, which consisted of the separate Graphics Builder, Font Builder, Form Builder, and File Manager programs.
 The PERQ also served as a dedicated platform for several pioneering hypertext programs, such as ZOG, KMS, and Guide.
 DP ("Drawing Program"), a CAD system used for creating circuit diagrams on the PERQ, was written by Dario Giuse at CMU.